pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

 - ``show_trial`` -
   determines the page that is shown to the participant.
 - ``time_estimate`` -
-  an estimated duration for that class of trials.
+  an estimated duration for that class of trials, specified in seconds.

 We can achieve further customization by implementing the following optional methods: